pinussilvestrus/dev-articles/articles/thinking-backwards#30-01-2021.md

 ![letter from a user](https://dev-to-uploads.s3.amazonaws.com/i/dttsozvr4bb32ppw5nro.png)
 <figcaption>An imaginary letter from a user I recently created in a UX Thinking training (German).
 The project scope was an application for shared traveling.</figcaption>

 At Camunda we recently did the last thing.
-The project was about creating an embeddable library that our customers can easily integrate into their existing Javascript applications.
+One project was about creating an embeddable library that our customers can easily integrate into their existing Javascript applications.

 It helped a lot to get an understanding of what the end-users will see at the very first.
 What would they expect?
 What are the actual steps they need to do to integrate our library?
 We took this sketch of a getting started guide, reflect & iterate on it with customers, and came closer to real requirements, step by step.